idaholab/TMAP8/doc/content/verification_and_validation/val-2b.md

     style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
     id=val-2b_temperature_pressure_history
     caption=Pressure and temperature histories.

+!alert note title=Uncertainty about cooldown duration.
+The exact duration of the cooldown period and its temperature history are uncertain. [!cite](macaulay1991deuterium) provides information about 24 hour-cooldown cycles, but it is unclear whether this applies to the charging chamber alone or to the sample as well.
+In parallel, [!citep](longhurst1992verification,ambrosek2008verification) assumes that the cooldown lasted for 40 minutes.
+With an assumed cooling time constant for the apparatus of 45 minutes, this did not enable the sample to cool down to the starting temperature of the desorption phase of the experiment (i.e., 300 K).
+To model this case in TMAP8, we decided to select a cooldown duration that is long enough to bring the temperature of the sample to around 300 K, but did not unnecessarily increase the length of the history since no significant changes happen to the deuterium distribution at 300 K due to slow kinetics.
+For these reasons, we selected a cooldown duration of 5 hours, as shown in [val-2b_temperature_pressure_history].

 From Rutherford backscattering measurements made on the samples before charging with deuterium, they deduced that the thickness of the oxide film was 18 nm.
 This is typical for polished beryllium.
 The metal is so reactive in air that the film forms almost immediately after any surface oxide removal.
 On the other hand, it is relatively stable and would only grow slightly when exposed to air between charging and thermal desorption.